wp-plugins/zedity/readme.txt

 It's almost 2014... time to move forward!
 Create any design you need, the way you have been wishing for: visually, quickly and very easily!

 == Description ==
 Zedity is an innovative, powerful and extremely easy to use content editor that provides unprecedented flexibility and possibilities.
-You can create any design you want, the way you want!
+Now you can create any design you want, the way you want!
 Are you still struggling and getting frustrated with Html/Css code?
-Finally you can forget about that and enter a new dimension with Zedity!
+Finally you can move forward and enter a new dimension with Zedity!

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]